jcmchen/CYPLAN255_2024_Final_Project/README.md

 <br /><br />

 ## Brief Summary
-This project aims to utilize mobility, population, and housing data at different times to study the spatial and temporial aspects of different districts in Taipei City, Taiwan.
+This project aims to utilize mobility, population, and housing data at different times to study the spatial and temporal aspects of different districts in Taipei City, Taiwan.
 The goal of this project is to propose a more seamless, intelligent, and adaptable urban living experience, enhancing convenience and efficiency in city living.

 Data Source: